 Reduced economic activity during the year meant demand for consumer and business loans was lower in a number of markets, and the ongoing low/negative interest rate environment pushed our net interest income down.
 Yet our results remained resilient throughout the year.
 Demand for mortgages remained healthy and we were able to grow our fee income as considerably more customers chose ING's accessible digital retail investment products.
-We ended the year with improving cost control and a strong capital position, contributing to a full-year result before tax of €3,399 million in accordance with IFRS-IASB.
+We ended the year with improving cost control and a strong capital position, contributing to a full-year result before tax of €3,809 million.
+For more about our financial results see 'Our Performance'.